ShenghaiLiao/destriping-dap/README.md

 ## Destriping algorithm for VIIRS/MODIS Ocean Products.

 This software was developed by the SST group at NOAA STAR (Lead:
 A. Ignatov).
-It is designed to destripe VIIRS Level 1b (SDR) data.
+It is designed to destripe VIIRS Level 1b (SDR) and MODIS Level 1b data.
+See the following publication for more details on the
-See the following publication for more details on the algorithm:
+algorithm:

     Bouali, Marouan, and Alexander Ignatov, 2014: Adaptive Reduction of Striping for Improved Sea Surface Temperature Imagery from Suomi